 Plagiarism may be defined briefly as the presentation of another's original work as if it is one's own, whether by copying exact wording, using similar phrasing, or pursuing a similar course of argument.
 Avoiding plagiarism in essays generally requires nothing more than giving credit where credit is due, by referring the reader to the original source and placing quotation marks around any copied language.
+(See The St. Martin's Handbook, p.
+241 and sec.
+34d.)
 Students who commit an act of plagiarism risk a failing grade for the assignment or exam and for the entire course, and even expulsion from the college.
 The instructor will follow whatever due process policies are established by the college, both for the sake of the student and for the integrity of the college as an academic institution that respects the intellectual property rights of others.